Macix97/paradise-city/README.md

 # Paradise City

 Paradise City is a real-time simulation which presents behaviors occur in big city.
-In the project many different actions are performing independently of each other.
+In the project many actions are performing independently of each other.
 The main goal is created the full of life environment with a lot of characters and vehicles.
-Specifc people have their own sequences of the behaviors which is executed in proper order.
+Specific people have their own sequences of the behaviors which is executed in proper order.
 The list below presents most important features:

 * Beautiful city with many buildings, street props and decorations.
 * Traffic with different types of vehicles.